ELKI: Environment for Developing KDD-Applications Supported by Index-Structures

 Getting ELKI: Download and Citation Policy

 There is a list of Publications that accompany the ELKI releases.
 When using ELKI in your scientific work, you should cite the publication corresponding to the ELKI release you are using, to give credit.
 This also helps to improve the repeatability of your experiments.
 We would also appreciate if you contributed your algorithm to ELKI to allow others to reproduce your results and compare with your algorithm (which in turn will likely get you citations).
-We try to document every publication used for implementing ELKI: the page RelatedPublications is generated from the source code annotations.
+We try to document every publication used for implementing ELKI: the page RelatedPublications lists over 220 publications that we used for implementing ELKI, and is generated from annotations in the source code.
+Also we list publications that used or cited ELKI, see References.

 Bug Reports and Contact

-You can also subscribe the mailing list for users of ELKI via https://tools.rz.ifi.lmu.de/mailman/listinfo/elki-user, to exchange questions and ideas among other users or to get announcements (e.g., new releases, major changes) by the ELKI team.
+You can also subscribe to the user mailing list of ELKI, to exchange questions and ideas among other users or to get announcements (e.g., new releases, major changes) by the ELKI team.
+If the web interface is still inaccessible, you can also subscribe via (use subject "subscribe" or "unsubscribe").

 Our primary "support" medium is this community mailing list.
 We appreciate if you share experiences and also success stories there that might help other users.
 This project makes a lot of progress, and information can get outdated rather quickly.
-If you prefer a web forum, you can try asking at StackOverflow, but you should understand that this is a general (and third-party operated) programming community.
+If you prefer a web forum, you can try asking at StackOverflow, but you should understand that this is a general (and third-party operated) programming community; questions just on how to use it may be considered off-topic there.

 - Extensibility - ELKI has a very modular design.
 We want to allow arbitrary combinations of data types, distance functions, algorithms, input formats, index structures and evaluations methods